SPT-Leaderboard/.github/profile/README.md

 ## Resources

--  [API Documentation](https://sptlb.yuyui.moe/api-documentation) - Small documentation on how to use our API
 -  [Issue Tracker](https://github.com/SPT-Leaderboard/Website/issues) - Report bugs and issues
 -  [Discord Community](https://discord.gg/psV2PY8brW) - Join our community
 -  [FAQ, and other stuff](https://forge.sp-tarkov.com/mod/2101/spt-leaderboard) - Everything is written on the mod page!